jentery/engl391/exam2.md

 ## Section 1

 Each of the following questions is worth *5 points* for a total of 25 points in this section.
-Your responses should demonstrate your *understanding* of pertinent course material, including lectures, assigned reading, and discussions.
+Your responses should demonstrate your *understanding* of pertinent course material, including lectures, assigned games and reading, and discussions.
 (See "Assessment" below for details.)

 *Point form and incomplete sentences are preferred.* Please do not use more than *100 words* per response.
 (I will use a word counting tool during assessment.)
 Do not include audio, images, or video in your answers.
 You are welcome to quote or paraphrase my lectures and lecture notes in your answers.